luskhq/redux-keen/README.md

 The default export is a function requiring Keen IO project id and API write key.
 This function returns a middleware function, that can be applied using `applyMiddleware` from [Redux](http://rackt.github.io/redux).

-If it receives an <!--- FSA?
-Should the action be FSA or is it too restrictive? --> action whose `meta` property contains an `analytics` property with non-empty `collection` property, it will record the event in the Keen IO analytics.
+If it receives an action whose `meta` property contains an `analytics` property with non-empty `collection` property, it will record the event in the Keen IO analytics.

 ### Actions